3scale/porta/portafly/README.md

 # PortaFly
-A React SPA crafted with the ambitous purpose of replacing Porta UI, currently residing inside the Rails App.
+A React SPA crafted with the ambitious purpose of replacing Porta UI, currently residing inside the Rails App.

 ## Available Scripts